-I went to college to study Computer Software Development, but started electrical work halfway through my degree, and from then on I knew that I wanted to work in the trades.
+I went to college to study computer software development but started electrical work halfway through my degree, and from then on I knew that I wanted to work in the trades.
 Sitting at a desk all day was not for me.
-Providing power in many industrial plants, I see that no matter how many highly automated systems there are, each one will still need power to function and someone to put the system together.
+Providing power in many industrial plants, I see that no matter how many highly automated systems there are, each one will still need the power to function and someone to put the system together.
 The location may change, but trades are needed and necessary.

 What advice do you have for students or individuals who may be considering pursuing skilled trades?

 Be open-minded to trying new things, you may be surprised at what you enjoy.
 Don’t let anyone tell you that a trade isn’t good enough or that you need numerous college degrees to be able to support yourself.
 If you find a trade you enjoy, pursue it.
 The work may be hard, but the reward is satisfying.

 “Don’t let anyone tell you that a trade isn’t good enough or that you need numerous college degrees to be able to support yourself.”

 What’s one misperception that people have about your job?